jneuendorf/pybi-js/README.md

       the last argument, for example:
       `{__kwargs__, end='-------'}`.
       `__kwargs__` is a named export of `pyllute`.
-      Note that the `end` keyword argument is prepended to the default line break.
+      Note that the `end` keyword argument is prepended to the default (unavoidable?) line break.
       This means it behaves differently than in Python.
 - [ ] :x: `property()`
     - I couldn't find a good way to make it nice enough to be actually useful:
       `Proxy` didn't work the way I wanted and making this function an alias